MicrosoftDocs/customer-voice/cv-docs/send-survey-from-dynamics-365.md

 manager: shujoshi
 ---

-# Send a survey from Dynamics 365 applications
+# Send a survey from Dynamics 365
 <!--markdownlint-disable MD036-->
 **Prerequisites**

--   An administrator must install the **Send survey** app in your environment for you to send surveys from Dynamics 365<!--note from editor: Should this be "customer engagement applications"?
-I notice you use the phrase later in the topic.--> applications.
+-   An administrator must install the **Send survey** app in your environment for you to send surveys from customer engagement applications.
 If the option to send surveys isn't visible, contact your administrator.

 -   An administrator must configure the Power Automate flow to send surveys.
 More information: [Configure the Power Automate flow](#configure-the-power-automate-flow)

-You can send a survey to your customer from within the Dynamics 365 application interface.
+You can send a survey to your customer from within the customer engagement application's interface.
 This helps you to send a survey at the right time in the customer's journey.
 Let's consider the following scenarios:

 **Scenario 1**: You've created a Power Automate flow to send a survey every time a lead is qualified.
 But, if you want to send a survey during the process of lead qualification, you need to go to Dynamics 365 Customer Voice and send the survey.
 With this capability, you can send the survey while working on the lead.

 **Scenario 2**: As a sales representative, you don't have access to surveys in Dynamics 365 Customer Voice.
-With this capability, you can send the survey from Dynamics 365 application without requiring access to Dynamics 365 Customer Voice.
+With this capability, you can send the survey from a customer engagement application without requiring access to Dynamics 365 Customer Voice.

 As a salesperson, you can send a survey from the following entities: